bmodepri/e-learning-platform/README.md

 ## :earth_americas: web:

-The web version of the proffy app, here we can access a beautiful landing page, apagefor "proffys" to record the classes they are offering, a page for students tosearch forproffys and contact them directly via whatsapp.
+The web version of the proffy app, here we can access a beautiful landing page, a page for "proffys" to record the classes they are offering, a page for students to search for teachers and contact them directly via whatsapp.

 ### :package: Stack:
 * [react-native](https://reactnative.dev/)